anand-lab-172/Data-Preprocessing-and-Exploratory-Data-Analysis-for-Machine-Learning/README.md

 * Handling of null values in the dataset
 * Treating the outliers either by removing or capling
 * correlation of the data are checked using heatmap
-# And The Visualization like:
+# Type of Visualization Used:
 * Kde plot
 * Histograpm (Histplot)
 * Pairplot